-Pro-environmental of IoV technologies is certainly related to the elimination of energy and signal loss during routing data between devices and the reduction of power consumption across the IoT network.
-The authors of [95] developed a method to eliminate energy loss in IoT technology thanks to the optimal path of signal flow, which certainly can also be applied in IoV.
-This can benefit the environmental aspects in two ways.
-On the one hand, the issue is related to the elimination of energy losses; and on the other hand, the sensors in the proposed method, based on Fuzzy Logic coupled with Grasshopper Optimization Algorithm, provide numerical data which can be used for the environment monitoring (weather, health, security, etc.) [95].
-Also [96,97] proposed routing protocols to maintain efficient energy consumption in the described technology and the issues mentioned above.
+Pro-environmental perspectives on IoV technologies are certainly related to the elimination of energy and signal loss during routing data between devices and the reduction of power consumption across the IoT network.
+The authors of [95] developed a method to eliminate energy loss in IoT technology thanks to the optimal path of signal flow, which certainly can also be applied to the IoV.
+This can benefit environmental aspects in two ways.
+On the one hand, the issue is related to the elimination of energy losses; on the other hand, the sensors in the proposed method, based on Fuzzy Logic coupled with the Grasshopper Optimization Algorithm, provide numerical data which can be used for environment monitoring (weather, health, security, etc.) [95].
+Furthermore, [96,97] proposed routing protocols to maintain efficient energy consumption in the described technology and in relation to the issues mentioned above.
 The problem of signal and data flow delays was considered in [98] as well.
 The authors proposed mixed-integer linear programming to minimize cloud delay between hosts, treating it as a joint optimization algorithm (in contrast to single algorithms as the delay optimization algorithm and host optimization algorithm, respectively).
-Also, in [99], the authors worked on increasing reliability and decreasing delays in V2V and V2I connections within the dynamic changing environment—they developed an algorithm with a certain success rate.
-Cloud networks without delays consideration were developed in [100].
+Additionally, in [99] the authors worked on increasing reliability and decreasing delays in V2V and V2I connections within the dynamic changing environment, and they developed an algorithm with a certain success rate.
+Cloud networks without consideration of delays were developed in [100].

-Indirectly, the environmental aspects of IoV were mentioned in [101].
-The authors, considering V2G, mentioned the environmental impact of V2G design objectives and finalized their paper with the statement “in this age of environmental degradation, we need a reasonable amount of renewable energy.”
-It is an important topic among IoV applications in V2H and V2G since V2H uses the energy stored in electric vehicles to power household appliances, while V2G allows the energy stored in these vehicles to be released to the grid [42].
-IoV next to hybrid electric vehicles is treated as an input to energy problems also in [102].
+The environmental aspects of the IoV were indirectly mentioned in [101].
+The authors, considering V2G, mentioned the environmental impact of V2G design objectives and closed their paper with this statement: “in this age of environmental degradation, we need a reasonable amount of renewable energy.”
+This has been an important topic among IoV applications in V2H and V2G since V2H uses the energy stored in electric vehicles to power household appliances, while V2G allows the energy stored in these vehicles to be released to the grid [42].
+The IoV, along with hybrid electric vehicles, is also treated as an input to energy problems in [102].

-One last thought related to the environmental perspective considers ESG itself.
-According to [103], vehicles, thanks to IoV technology, can act as sensing points whose measurement results ensure more services, safety, and efficiency for transportation systems [104], yet utmost importantly, from the viewpoint of ESG, IoV provides sensors for environmental conditions, which can meet the needs of smart cities.
+A final thought related to the environmental perspective considers ESG itself.
+According to [103], vehicles, thanks to IoV technology, can act as sensing points whose measurement results ensure more services, safety, and efficiency for transportation systems [104].
+Yet, importantly, from the viewpoint of ESG the IoV provides sensors for environmental conditions which can meet the needs of smart cities.

-In [105], it was mentioned that the IoT has been outlined as “[t]hings that have identities and virtual personalities operating in smart spaces using intelligent interfaces to connect and communicate within the social, environmental, and user contexts” [106].
-Apparently, the environmental aspect of IoT occurred years ago (2010); nevertheless, it has not been researched enough up to date.
-Shaping of such an approach can be expected to increase in the nearest future.
-Especially as recently, the authors of [107] discussed how Cloud-based Connected Autonomous Vehicles Ecosystem can support superior traffic management and reduce CO2 emissions.
+In [105], it was mentioned that the IoT has been outlined as comprising “[t]hings that have identities and virtual personalities operating in smart spaces using intelligent interfaces to connect and communicate within the social, environmental, and user contexts” [106].
+Apparently, the environmental aspect of the IoT was noted years ago (2010); nevertheless, it has not yet been researched enough.
+The shaping of such an approach can be expected to increase in the near future.
+In particular, the authors of [107] recently discussed how the cloud-based Connected Autonomous Vehicles Ecosystem can support superior traffic management and reduce CO2 emissions.
 This result was found in a review paper related to IoT technology for the Connected Autonomous Vehicles Ecosystem by [108].

-To sum up the section, it should be underlined that far too little attention is paid to environmental aspects of IoV, not enough to signal loss, and practically there is no research on the actual costs of the Internet, which, like the external costs of transportation, are very difficult to estimate.
+To sum up the section, it should be underlined that far too little attention is paid to the environmental aspects of the IoV, not enough attention is paid to signal loss, and there is practically no research on the actual costs of the Internet, which, like the external costs of transportation, are very difficult to estimate.

 3.2.
 IoV: A Social Perspective